 That Of Personal Power- The Powerful Influence

 Everyone wishes they had that of personal power, whether it be the strength to realize their dreams or the power to remain kind and peaceful in the face of fear.
-Or, the power to remain centered within themselves under pressure.
+Alternatively, the ability to stay grounded amidst challenging circumstances.

 What is the source of personal power?

 In our culture, the terms “power over” and “power over yourself,” which refer to the ability to control others, are commonly used interchangeably.
-Private strength and control are very different from each other.
+Inner strength and self-control are distinct from one another.

-Personal power derives from a sense of security inside.
-It all comes from knowing who you are at your core and from having articulated your own inherent value.
-When you feel connected to and at one.
-With a spiritual source of guidance, power rushes through you.
+Personal power originates from an inner sense of security.
+It stems from understanding your core identity and recognizing your intrinsic value.
+When you feel aligned with a spiritual source of guidance, power flows through you.
 The energy that arises as a result of doing intensely personal, religious, and emotional paintings to allay worries and false ideas picked up throughout youth is the energy.

 In order to find love, avoid pain, and feel safe, we create our egos.
-In an effort to protect ourselves from the losses we fear, such as losing our identity, being seen differently, feeling vulnerable, or our face, we developed our ego selves.
-Due to the lack of affection we received as children, we concluded that our true selves were unlovable.
+To shield ourselves from feared losses like our identity, perception by others, vulnerability, or self-esteem, we constructed our ego selves.
+Our ego selves were born from a perceived lack of love and affection in our childhood, leading us to believe that our true selves were unlovable.
 A desire to feel comfortable led us to construct the ego, our wounded self, and bury our true selves.

 “Big egos just represent having something that is otherwise lacking.”

-Even if you manage to influence others through anger, grievance, judgment, or money, this won’t give you any personal power.
-You won’t feel any inner safety, pleasure, or tranquility from this in any way.
+Attempting to influence others through anger, resentment, judgment, or material wealth does not bestow personal power.
+It does not bring inner security, joy, or peace in any manner.
 Control may also make you feel temporarily protected, but it can never give you the profound sense of security that comes from understanding your inherent value or the worth of your soul.

 The Story of Amelia